Pediatric Plastic Surgery

 Cleft Lip & Palate

-Among the most common birth deformities (1 in 700 live births).
+Among the most common birth differences (1 in 700 live births).
 Lip repair is typically performed around 3 months; palate repair around 10 months.
 Dr. Panossian restores the three layers of the lip — mucous lining, muscle, and skin — with precision that optimizes both function and appearance.

 Learn More →